Brukkaros Mountain: Description

 The mountain is a large caldera, in the form of a ring mountain (a so-called tuff ring) with a diameter of about 4 km and has been formed by an explosion when rising magma met groundwater and superheated it.
-It is formed of an indistinctly bedded red-brown microbreccia, composed of finely fragmented rocks of the Nama System that were blown out when the caldera collapsed about 80 million years ago.
+It is formed of an indistinctly bedded red-brown microbreccia, made up of finely fragmented rocks of the Nama System that were blown out when the caldera collapsed about 80 million years ago.
 The breccia layers slope inwards (unlike the slope around a volcanic crater), and removal of the softer upper layers by erosion has created the central hollow.
 The hollow is drained by a stream which runs southwards through the ring mountain in a narrow valley.
 The route into the interior of the mountain is along this valley.
 At its head is a dry waterfall, over which the stream plunges down some 45 m after rain, and the river bed directly below the fall is the principal source of water.

 Quiver trees grow extensively on the crater floor.
 Due to the absence of drinking water and mobile phone service and difficult road access, travel to Brukkaros is difficult.